Cocoa Prices Soar on Commodity Index Inclusion

-Cocoa prices are sharply higher today on carry-over support from last Thursday's news that the administrator of the Bloomberg Commodity Index (BCOM) said the commodity will be included in the index for the first time in two decades, beginning in January.
+Cocoa prices on Monday soared on carry-over support from last Thursday's news that the administrator of the Bloomberg Commodity Index (BCOM) said the commodity will be included in the index for the first time in two decades, beginning in January.
 Assets tracking the BCOM index totaled almost $109 billion at the end of 2024, suggesting cocoa's 1.7% weighting in the index could spur significant inflows into the market from passive funds that track it.
 According to Peak Trading Research LLC, "Funds will have to buy about $1.9 billion in cocoa futures over the next 80 days."

-Cocoa prices are supported by a slowdown in cocoa exports from the Ivory Coast, the world's largest cocoa producer.
+Cocoa prices have support from a slowdown in cocoa exports from the Ivory Coast, the world's largest cocoa producer.
 Monday's government data showed that Ivory Coast farmers shipped 304,840 MT of cocoa to ports this new marketing year, from October 1 through November 2, down -16% from 365,072 MT in the same period a year ago.

-Shrinking ICE cocoa inventories are also supportive for cocoa prices.
-ICE-monitored cocoa inventories held in US ports fell to a 7-month low of 1,815,627 bags last Friday.
+Shrinking ICE cocoa inventories are supportive for cocoa prices.
+ICE-monitored cocoa inventories held in US ports fell to a 7-month low of 1,815,627 bags last Friday but then rebounded slightly to 1,820,247 bags on Monday.

 Chocolate maker Mondelez recently said that the latest cocoa pod count in West Africa is 7% above the five-year average and "materially higher" than last year's crop.
 The harvest of the Ivory Coast's main crop has just begun, and farmers are optimistic about its quality.